-High interest rates are typically reserved for high-yield savings accounts, but in most cases, you won’t get much interest at all with a checking account.
-With online bank Axos, however, you’ll earn up to a 1.25% annual percentage yield (APY) with its Axos Bank Rewards Checking account.
+High interest rates are typically reserved for high-yield savings accounts, but in most cases, you won’t get much interest with a checking account — and that’s if you earn any interest at all.
+With Axos Bank, however, you’ll earn up to a 1.25% annual percentage yield (APY) with its Axos Bank Rewards Checking account.
 Here’s what you need to know to determine if it’s a good fit for you.

 |Receive a monthly direct deposit of $1,000 or more||0.4166%|

 |Use your debit card for a total of 10 transactions of $3 or more per month||0.4166%|

 |Use your debit card for a total of 15 transactions of $3 or more per month||0.4166%|

 For each of these tiers you satisfy, you’ll get a 0.4166% APY on your balance for the month.
 This means you’ll need to do some legwork to make sure you qualify for the full amount each month.
 However, if you regularly use a debit card as your primary payment method and you can easily meet the direct deposit requirement with your paychecks, you may not have to keep track.

 Average percentage yields (APY) fluctuate as financial institutions adjust their rates with the market.
 It’s one of the primary reasons to shop around for the account that best meets your goals.
 If you’re interested in locking in your money at a specific APY, consider a certificate of deposit (commonly referred to as a CD).
 The CIT Bank No-Penalty CD is a popular option with risk-averse investors who want flexibility with their savings.